fairagro/m4.4_community_summit/index.md

 ## Re-usable data handling
-A multi-step workflow for data tranformation, modification, pre-processing and integration will be provided by the user.
-The research object keeps track of different versions and pushes its data to the central server.
-Versioning furthermore enables iterative development including bug fixes and other changes.
-The central server facilitates collaboration by providing access to organized reserach objects.
+- The user records ad-hoc workflow for data pre-processing, transformation, analysis, …
+- Iterative & collaborative workflow development including version control of data and code
+- Creation of shareable research objects with provenance information & metadata
+- SciWIn Hub facilitates collaboration by providing shared access to research objects

-## Data Integration
+## Integration & exploration
-Users will be able to view multiple research objects, download parts of it (e.g. code, data, metadata, workflows, ...) and recombine those parts in new research objects.
-Derived parts link back to the original parts on the central server much like GitHub/GitLab forks.
-This provides an easy way to create new research objects by using already existing building blocks.
+- Explore research objects (RO) on SciWIn Hub
+- Download parts (code, data, metadata)
+- Recombine artifacts in new research objects
+- Upload to SciWIn Hub to integrate into RO collection

 ## Workflow execution and FAIR publication
-Stable workflows can be (semi-) automatically transformed into a formal specification such as CWL.
-The Formal specification is compatible with workflow publishing platforms and execution engines like Nextflow or SnakeMake (vide infra).
-Stable workflows will be annotated with metadata and can be published in appropriate repositories using a PID system like DOI or ARK0.

-## Key benefits
-SciWIn outputs reproducible research objects as FAIR DOs.
-By using already existing build blocks of existing workflows a lot of time can be saved, especially for common data integration and processing tasks.
-Furthermore collaboration between different research groups is possible which can lead to more productivity.
-Versioning of workflows and data provides reproducible research objects without the pitfall of breaking changes.
-Publication in appropriate repositories enables multiple benefits.
+- Workflows can be (semi-) automatically transformed into a formal specification
+- Compatible with workflow publishing platforms and execution engines
+- Stable workflow is annotated with metadata (linked data, schema.org) to make it findable
+- Publication of the FAIR DO in an appropriate repository brokered by FAIRagro Middleware
+- Repository registers research object in a PID system (DOI, ARK)

 ## Roadmap
 ![Roadmap](./assets/roadmap.svg)